frontenddogma/css-optimization-basics/manuscript/author.md

 * [_The Web Development Glossary_](https://leanpub.com/web-development-glossary) (2020):

   What is a BHO?
 Goanna?
 Hooking?
 How about a principal box?
 Or the Ten-Second Rule?
-Covering about 2,000 terms ranging from A11Y to Zsh, and including explanations from Wikipedia and the Mozilla Developer Network (MDN), _The Web Development Glossary_ is a comprehensive compendium rich in information for both novice and expert developers.
+Covering about 2,000 terms ranging from A11Y to Zsh, and including explanations from Wikipedia and the MDN Web Docs, _The Web Development Glossary_ is a comprehensive compendium rich in information for both novice and expert developers.

 * [_Upgrade Your HTML_](https://www.amazon.com/dp/B07ZNSZX49/?tag=j9t-21-20) (2019):